Fridge Energy Consumption – How much does it cost to run?

 (Update: I went to get a screenshot… and the sale had finished.
 What a crazy world of extreme (artificial?) discounting we live in).

-This new fridge would have an energy star rating of 2.5* and reportedly uses 455 kWh per annum.
-This is about 20% less than what I measured above, which would be a good reduction.
+This new fridge would have an energy star rating of 2.5-star and reportedly uses 455 kWh per annum.
+This is about 20% less than what I measured above, which would be a good reduction if we could achieve that.

 On paper, this would save $35 per year in running costs.
 The payback period would, therefore, be $1148 ÷ $35 = 30 years.